obhq/obliteration/README.md

 - Git
 - Visual Studio 2019
   - `Desktop development with C++` workload is required
-  - You can use 2022 but you need to install `MSVC v142 - VS 2019 C++ x64/x86 build tools` component
+  - You can use 2022 but you need to install the `MSVC v142 - VS 2019 C++ x64/x86 build tools` component
 - Rust 1.63+
 - CMake 3.16+
-  - Make sure you have selected `Add CMake to the system PATH` when installing
+  - Make sure you have `Add CMake to the system PATH` selected when installing

 ### Linux prerequisites